charlesvardeman/sc_spec/README.md

 Features:

-## Brief Example of SmartContainers in action
+## Brief Example of Smart Containers in action

 ## Docker